codacy/docs/docs/organizations/roles-and-permissions-for-organizations.md

 ## Configuring who can change the analysis configuration {: id="change-analysis-configuration"}

-By default, only users with the Codacy permission level **Repository Write** can change analysis configurations.
+By default, only users with the Codacy role **Repository Write** can change analysis configurations.

-To change this, open your organization **Settings**, page **Roles and permissions**, and define the lowest Codacy permission level required to perform the following operations on the repositories of your organization:
+To change this, open your organization **Settings**, page **Roles and permissions**, and define the lowest Codacy role required to perform the following operations on the repositories of your organization:

 <!-- TODO TAROT-2414 confirm permissions-->
 -   [Ignore issues](../repositories/issues.md#ignoring-and-managing-issues)